TangoBB/TangoBB/README.md

 This branch will eventually merge with the master branch for full support for the PDO version over the MySQLi version.

 ###API Changes?
-We will also be updating the API consistently throughout the update of this branch with the goal of making the code more secure and reduced load time.
+We will also be updating the API consistently throughout the update of this branch with the goal of making the code more secure and reducing load times.